 Those comfortable temperatures plus the fact that fishing here is limited to a relatively small length of shoreline means at least some trout will survive to extend the fishing season, with catches possible any month.

 While bagging a quick limit doesn’t seem likely months after the last planting, anglers will often have a shot at a nice fish or two.

 Progress Lake also has a self-sustaining population of brown bullhead catfish that can help offer some year-round action, even if the trout aren’t biting.

-Also, on our last visit, we saw anglers pull in a decent stringer of modest-sized bluegill off the fishing dock, and it’s possible other warmwater fish will eventually populate the park pond, if they aren’t there already.
+Also, on our last visit, we saw anglers pull in a decent stringer of modest-sized bluegill off the fishing dock.
+We’ve also seen photos of crappie caught at the pond, and it’s definitely possible other warmwater fish will eventually populate the park pond, if they aren’t there already.

 There have been anecdotal reports of goldfish seen swimming in the lake.

 Progress Lake is in the southwest corner of Beaverton.